in-tents/Mitochondria/Whitepaper.md

 Given that the token is backed by education, use of the education, and demand for the education, the value trajectory is positive.

 # Quality Assurance
-There is no demand for individuals who can spit out definitions on demand.
+There is no desire for individuals who can spit out definitions on demand.

 Memorizing information does not mean you know how to use it, or advance it.

-## FAFO Education Model
+### FAFO Education Model
 I propose a new learning model based on how information is actually discovered:

 Experience (problem identified) > Philosophy (what is the nature of the problem?) > Theory (here's how I would go about solving it) > Implementation (the empirical nitty-gritty) > Experience (restart cycle).